LeanderGangso/pyMyShareApi/README.md

 Contributions of all sizes are welcome.
 Please review our [contribution guidelines]() to get started.
 You can also help by [reporting bugs](https://github.com/LeanderGangso/pyMyShareAPI/issues/new/choose).

-## License
+## License - main points

-The GNU GPL is the most widely used free software license and has a strong copyleft requirement.
-When distributing derived works, the source code of the work must be made available under the same license.
+- When distributing derived works, the source code of the work must be made available under the same license.
+- All modification's has to have the same license and be open source.
+- You do not need to release you modified code, but we would really apreacheate it you did do a [pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) with you changes.